jdittrich/userNeedResearchBook/text/allURBook.md

 Audio record you interview to have a backup in case you could not keep up with taking notes and to be able to fully concentrate on the participant if needed.
 Either use your smartphone and an audio recording app or use an audio recorder.
 Try before if the audio on the recording is still loud and clear enough if you have an arm’s length between you and the device.
-Charge the divices fully.
+Charge the devices fully.

 ### Camera